-- 34 This section details the potential TCPs and historic properties of religious and cultural significance - 35 to Indian Tribes that are present within 1 mile of proposed P2IP locations based on Native - 36 American place-name data gathered from existing ethnographic data for the P2IP studies.
-The - 37 results are organized by P2IP study location type (acclimation pond, dam, hatchery, net pen, release - site, and telemetry site), though some P2IP location types may have multiple proposed activities. - 39 Traditional Tribal place-names are used as a method to identify potential locations of these
+This section details the potential TCPs and HPRCSITs that are present within 1 mile of proposed P2IP locations based on Native American place-name data gathered from existing ethnographic data for the P2IP studies.
+The results are organized by P2IP study location type (acclimation pond, dam, hatchery, net pen, release site, and telemetry site), though some P2IP location types may have multiple proposed activities.
+Traditional Tribal place-names are used as a method to identify potential locations of these resources; however, they do not encompass all Tribal cultural resources within 1 mile of the P2IP locations.
+Additionally, many Tribes consider other cultural resources, such as archaeological sites and buildings, to be TCPs or HPRCSITs.
+Ongoing consultation with the Tribes is essential to identify additional TCPs and potential impacts.
+This will be accomplished on a project-by-project basis through Tribal consultation when the impacts of individual P2IP activities are evaluated under future environmental compliance processes.

-- 1 resources; however, they do not encompass all Tribal cultural resources within 1 mile of the P2IP - 2 locations.
-Additionally, many Tribes consider other cultural resources, such as archaeological sites - 3 and buildings, to be TCPs or HPRCSITs.
-Ongoing consultation with the Tribes is essential to - 4 identify additional TCPs and potential impacts.
-This will be accomplished on a project-by-project - 5 basis through Tribal consultation when the impacts of individual P2IP activities are evaluated under - 6 future environmental compliance processes. - 7 There are 71 place-names within with the P2IP locations.
-Place-names are locations that have Tribal - 8 names; while the names themselves may provide some insight into the cultural significance of a - 9 location, in many instances there is additional information available through ethnographic or oral - 10 histories and from Tribal databases regarding these locations.
-This information can provide insight - into the potential for TCPs or HPRCSITs in an area, as well as information on the importance of - locations for continued use, how they relate to oral histories and stories, and their role as to First - Foods.
-For the cultural resource analysis, locations with Tribal place-names are used to identify the - presence of, and potential for, TCPs and to discuss possible impacts on these resources. - 15 Additionally, Tribal named places are often TCPs, as they document Tribal existence and traditional - language, and relate to numerous traditional, sacred, and deeply rooted cultural elements of great - antiquity passed down through oral history that are important aspects of cultural identity.
+There are 71 place-names within a 1-mile buffer of the proposed P2IP locations.
+Place-names are locations that have Tribal names; while the names themselves may provide some insight into the cultural significance of a location, in many instances there is additional information available through ethnographic or oral histories and from Tribal databases regarding these locations.
+This information can provide insight into the potential for TCPs or HPRCSITs in an area, as well as information on the importance of locations for continued use, how they relate to oral histories and stories, and their role as to First Foods.
+Although First Foods may vary geographically and by Tribe, they are considered those plants and animals that have been staples for Tribal people for millennia and remain culturally significant today (DOI 2024).
+Locations with First Foods may be TCPs or HPRCSITs.
+For the cultural resource analysis, locations with Tribal place-names are used to identify the presence of, and potential for, TCPs and to discuss possible impacts on these resources.
+Additionally, Tribal named places are often TCPs, as they document Tribal existence and traditional language, and relate to numerous traditional, sacred, and deeply rooted cultural elements of great antiquity passed down through oral history that are important aspects of cultural identity.

-18 Acclimation Ponds
+Acclimation Ponds

-- 19 Temporary acclimation ponds are proposed at the Upper Sanpoil, Sanpoil River at Louie Creek, - 20 Glen Tana (Little Spokane River), and sqweyu' P2IP locations.
-Two place-names are associated with - 21 the acclimation pond sites: one at Glen Tana and one at sqweyu'.
-These place-names indicate that - 22 the area was used for settlement and collection of First Foods.
-No place-names were identified at - 23 Sanpoil River at Louie Creek or the Upper Sanpoil River locations.
+Temporary acclimation ponds are proposed at the Upper Sanpoil, Sanpoil River at Louie Creek, Glen Tana (Little Spokane River), and sqweyu' P2IP locations.
+Two place-names are associated with the acclimation pond sites: one at Glen Tana and one at sqweyu'.
+These place-names indicate that the area was used for settlement and collection of First Foods.
+No place-names were identified at Sanpoil River at Louie Creek or the Upper Sanpoil River locations.

-24 Dams
+Dams

-- 25 Five P2IP locations are associated with the Chief Joseph, Grand Coulee, Little Falls, Long Lake, and - Nine Mile dams.
-Place-names were identified at all five dam locations for a total of 15 place-names; - however, most were associated with Little Falls, Long Lake, and Nine Mile dams.
-The place-names - 28 associated with dam sites indicate use of the areas for historic Tribal settlement (often large village - 29 sites); collection of First Foods, particularly salmon; ceremonial use; and legendary sites and stories.
+Five P2IP locations are associated with the Chief Joseph, Grand Coulee, Little Falls, Long Lake, and Nine Mile dams.
+Place-names were identified at all five dam locations for a total of 15 place-names; however, most were associated with Little Falls, Long Lake, and Nine Mile dams.
+The place-names associated with dam sites indicate use of the areas for historic Tribal settlement (often large village sites); collection of First Foods, particularly salmon; ceremonial use; and legendary sites and stories.

-30 Hatcheries
+Hatcheries

-31 Three place-names were identified at the Ford Fish Hatchery, kl cp'əlk' stim' (Penticton) Hatchery24,

-- 32 and Colville Tribe Trout Hatchery P2IP locations.
-These place-names are associated with - 33 settlements or the names of specific landscape features.
-No place-names were identified at the - 34 Spokane Tribal Hatchery.
+Three place-names were identified at the Ford Fish Hatchery, kl cp'əlk' stim' (Penticton) Hatchery, 31 and Colville Tribe Trout Hatchery P2IP locations.
+These place-names are associated with settlements or the names of specific landscape features.
+No place-names were identified at the Spokane Tribal Hatchery.